smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 I need to debug the conversation and display of the date object for each note list cell.
 For personal reasons I did not get as much done today as I would of liked.

+### Day 6: January 8th, 2017

+**Today's Progress**: The Change log
+- Date formatter function now works with a month/day/year format.
+Previously it was configured for an hour/minute/second format that I had used on another project.
+- Note object creation refactored to a function that takes arguments.
+- Added constraints for the master list cell.
+- Started work on the constraints for the viewing of a note.

+**Thoughts:**
+Anyone that has dealt with constraints in Xcode knows the pain of trying to get them right, so annoying to work with.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS